Master in English Language and Culture

-To be eligible to the programme, all assessed items must meet the criteria for academic excellency and suitability to the programme.
+To be eligible for the program, all assessed items must meet the criteria for academic excellence and suitability to the program.

 The candidates for scholarships are placed in the rank order on the basis of the criteria above.

-There is a tuition fee for non-EU/EEA students (currently, 8000 euros per year).
-Scholarships covering 80–100 % of the tuition fee are available and can be applied during the online application process.
+There is a tuition fee of 8000 euros per year for non-EU/EEA students.
+Scholarships covering 70 % of the tuition fee are available and can be applied during the online application process.
 For further information, see www.uef.fi/en/web/admissions/tuition-fees-and-scholarships.

-Should you have any other specific queries concerning the programme, please contact Coordinator Juuso Loikkanen (firstname.lastname@example.org).
+Should you have any questions concerning the program, please contact Coordinator Juuso Loikkanen (email@example.com).

 About the School